Time-dependent influence metric for cascade dynamics on networks: Conclusions

 We have introduced a measure for the influence of a node that is based on the expected size of cascades seeded from that node.
 The dynamics of the spreading process are incorporated through the time-dependent rate $\psi_{i \to j}(\tau)$ of transmission from node $i$ to node $j$, where $\tau$ is the time elapsed since the infection of node $i$.
 We have shown that the influence of nodes may be calculated in a numerically efficient manner through the solution of sparse linear systems of equations, thus enabling the scaling of the method to large networks.

 Using large-scale numerical simulations on both synthetic and real-world networks, we demonstrated that the tree-size influence metric gives a better ranking of nodes that other standard approaches, and that it reduces to the non-backtracking centrality of \cite{Radicchi16a} in the case of disease-spread dynamics with infection parameters that are precisely at the critical point between subcritical and supercritical regimes.
 We investigated the time-dependence of the influence metric using the discrete-time Independent Cascade Model and a continuous-time model for meme propagation.
 Our metric accurately captures the change in the relative influence of nodes over the duration of a cascade: this may be important on Twitter, for example, where the top influencers may differ depending on whether the impact required has a long or a short time horizon (e.g., for viral marketing or for the spreading of emergency response information, respectively).
+We believe that this framework will open the way to further interesting questions; some examples include the impact of network structure (e.g. scale-free networks) on the crossover effect seen in Fig.~\ref{figtimedep} or the possible connection to methods for supercritical dynamics such as in \cite{min2018identifying}.